 2. Ruifeng Night Market

-If you still have energy, perhaps night market would be a great place to grab dinner.
+If you still have energy, perhaps the night market would be a great place to grab dinner.
 Taiwan has no shortage of night markets.
-But Ruifeng Night Market (瑞風夜市) would be my suggestion.
+Liuhe Night Market seems to be more well-known; however, Ruifeng Night Market (瑞風夜市) would give you a much more authentic experience.

 Another attraction here is game stalls.
 Consider it as the Taiwanese version of State Fairs in the U.S. The night market also offers various shopping from clothing and shoes to cell phone accessories.

-📍Location: From the MRT red line Kaohsiung Arena station, take an exit 1.
+Location: From the MRT red line Kaohsiung Arena station, take an exit 1.
 Walk one block.
+[Open Google Map]

 1. Fo Guang Shan (佛光山)

 Located about an hour drive away from Kaohsiung, Fo Guang Shan is the biggest Buddhist monastery in Taiwan.
 On my first visit, I was impressed by how much details and elaborated efforts were made into every corner of this enormous site on the mountainside.
 Then, I was overwhelmed by its architecture and the Big Buddha.
 No wonder why it is internationally recognized as a holy ground among Buddhists!

 Before I do anything at Fo Guang Shan, I like to eat lunch at Hai Lai Restaurant in the front hall at the Memorial Center.
 The restaurant offers delicious, creative vegetarian dishes.

 Once walking out the front hall into Big Buddha Terrace, you will immediately see the eight symmetrical pagodas leading to Fo Guang Big Buddha.
 It is truly an amazing view.
 Although I’ve visited this place many times, it amazes me every single time.